jarpraca/open-cx-bitx/README.md

 **Preconditions and Postconditions:** The user must be logged out, own a ticket and have his code ready to be inserted.

 **Normal Flow:**
-* User selects the sign in option in the main screen
+* User selects the login option in the main screen
 * User inputs the ticket code in the respective field
 * User is logged in